glauberss2007/finops-c7n/README.md

 This policy checks if have some snapshot that with no associate with no one EC2 There no CFN file, but you can use the "Underutilized Amazon EBS Volumes" template to create one and after create a snapshot

+### Underutilized EKS Pod Resources
+This policy checks if you have EKS pods that are significantly underutilizing their allocated resources over a 7-day period.
+It identifies pods where both CPU and memory usage averages less than 50% of their configured limits.

 ## References

 Cloud Custodian: https://cloudcustodian.io/